-The ultimate last-minute gift idea
+The ultimate gift idea: An experience

 Although I’ve been blogging about the hooks of tech for a bit, I want to do a little pivot.
 I have some last-minute gift advice just in time for the holidays!
-When thinking of gifts to give, often it is better to give the gift of experiences over things.
+When thinking of gifts to give, often it is better to give the gift of experience over material things.
 So, if you need a last-minute gift, consider checking online for tickets to musicals, plays, sporting events, comedy shows, or any other special event.

 Why Things Don’t Provide Lasting Happiness